sacheendra/appbase-apidoc/README.md

 prisonerRef.on('value',2,function(prisonerSnapshot){

-    /* The `listenDepth` here is '2', so it would listen to changes in the links' data,
+    /* The `listenDepth` here is '2', so it would listen to changes in the edges' data,
-     * The only link here is 'rock_hammer' and its snapshot is accessible via prisonerSnapshot.link('rock_hammer').
+     * The only edge here is 'rock_hammer' and its snapshot is accessible via prisonerSnapshot.edges.add('rock_hammer').
      * `prisonerSnapshot` itself contains prisoner's data, and prisonerSnapshot.val() would return {first_name:'Andy', last_name: 'Dufresne'}.
      * Take a look at the Appbase Snapshot Object in this document for details.
      */

-    var toolSnapshot = prisonerSnapshot.link('rock_hammer');
+    var toolSnapshot = prisonerSnapshot.edges.add('rock_hammer');
     console.log('prisoner-logger: ' +  + toolSnapshot.val().size);
 });

 setTimeout(function(){
-    toolRef.set('size',13);
+    toolRef.properties.add('size',13);
 },2000);

 /* Both loggers would immediately log '12' - the existing value.